FlorianWilhelm/pytanis/README.md

 <img src="https://raw.githubusercontent.com/FlorianWilhelm/pytanis/main/docs/assets/images/logo.svg" alt="Pytanis logo" width="500" role="img">

-All the tooling you need for conferences using [Pretalx] to handle the call for papers and creating a program.
+Pytanis includes a [Pretalx] client and all the tooling you need for conferences using [Pretalx], from handling the initial call for papers to creating the final program.

 |         |                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                 |
 |---------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|